 Fibromyalgia - Hair loss is just one of many symptoms fibromyalgia can cause.
 Learn how a vicious circle can form which then makes your hair loss even worse!
 Also learn how you might be able to successfully treat this condition.

 Some types of hair loss are so rare and unusual that they're not covered by this website.
 But there's one very interesting type that can sometimes be confused with alopecia areata:

 Cicatricial alopecia – This is an autoimmune disease in which the body’s immune system attacks its own hair follicles causing bald patches to develop.

 Braids, bands, clips, caps, hats, helmets, etc. could all be possible reasons for hair loss developing if you wear any of them regularly enough and for long periods of time.

 Hair loss and hygiene sometimes seem to go hand in hand.
 But, can washing hair with shampoo too much (or too little) contribute to the hair loss process?
 Some people think it can.
 This article investigates whether the frequency with which you wash your hair might affect hair growth and hair loss.

 Clearly, stress is not exactly going to help!
 And so, it definitely could be a reason for your hair loss getting worse.
 But stress can't cause hair loss on its own.
 Certain types of hair loss have a much more obvious link to stress than others.
 Read the following page to find out which types these are, and how stress and hair loss can be connected.

 In women, low estrogen levels can cause the menopause and hair loss to coincide.
-In men, the "andropause" should mean less hair loss!
-And, for both men and women, HRT might only make things worse!
+In men, the "andropause" should mean less hair loss.
+And, for both men and women, HRT might just make things worse.